 \subsubsection{Multi-Step Beta Reduction}

-For the training of the models for the MBR task, every model attained a minimum accuracy of $76.08\%$.
-Nevertheless, when considering only the best conventions, each model exhibited an accuracy of at least $82.75\%$.
+For the training of the models for the MBR task, every model achieved a minimum accuracy of $76.08\%$.
+However, when considering only the best conventions, each model exhibited an accuracy of at least $82.75\%$.
 Furthermore, one model achieved an exceptional $97.70\%$ accuracy.
-These outcomes, which can be seen in Table ~\ref{tab:accuracy-general-mbr}, emphasize the effectiveness and high accuracy of the models, especially when using the optimal conventions, which supports hypothesis H2.
+These results, which can be seen in Table ~\ref{tab:accuracy-general-mbr}, emphasize the effectiveness and high accuracy of the models, especially when using the optimal conventions, which supports hypothesis H2.

-The metric for string similarity, found at Table ~\ref{tab:accuracy-general-mbr}, indicates again that, even though the model made incorrect predictions for some terms, it accurately predicted a significant portion of those terms, with all similarities being no less than $96.49\%$.
+The similarity metric for the strings, found in Table ~\ref{tab:accuracy-general-mbr}, again indicates that, even though the model made incorrect predictions for some terms, it accurately predicted a significant portion of those terms, with all similarities no less than $96.49\%$.
 Considering only the best conventions, this number increases to $97.97\%$.
-Additionally, some models performed exceptionally well, achieving up to $99.92\%$ for this metric.
-Again, the models that did not obtain a good accuracy got an outstanding performance on this metric.
-For instance, the model trained with the mixed dataset, using the random vars convention, obtained an accuracy of $76.58\%$.
-Nevertheless, the string similarity metric for the same training was $98.15\%$.
+Furthermore, some models performed exceptionally well, achieving up to $99.92\%$ for this metric.
+Again, the models that did not obtain a good accuracy exhibited outstanding performance in this metric.
+For example, the model trained with the mixed dataset, using the random vars convention, obtained an accuracy of $76.58\%$.
+However, the string similarity metric for the same training was $98.15\%$.
 This shows that for this task, the models also got the wrong predictions very close to the correct ones.

-For the closed bool dataset in the MBR task, it is important to notice that the set of possible terms that the model should predict is small (namely, \textit{true} and \textit{false}).
-For the traditional convention and, especially, for the random vars convention, the \textit{true} and \textit{false} terms are not always the same term since there are many alpha-equivalent terms for \textit{true} and \textit{false} using the English alphabet.
+For the closed bool dataset in the MBR task, it is important to note that the set of possible terms that the model should predict is small (namely, \textit{true} and \textit{false}).
+For the traditional convention and, especially, for the random vars convention, the \textit{true} and \textit{false} terms are not always the same term, since there are many alpha-equivalent terms for \textit{true} and \textit{false} using the English alphabet.
 But in the DB case, there are only 2 distinct terms for the \textit{true} and \textit{false} (``\textit{L L 2}'' and ``\textit{L L 1}'', respectively).
 Thus, one might expect that the closed bool dataset would be easier to learn since there are only a few possible terms for the model to predict (only two in the DB case), while the open bool, on the other hand, had output terms that differ dramatically from one another.